leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/DataPlugin/Data.md

 default settings of the underlying data type or typedef respectively.

-To change the data settings for multiple data
+<a name="data-settings-onselection"></a>To change the data settings for multiple data
 items: